 AFTER THE THIN MAN

 A film that has always been on my must-see list is 'The Thin Man', but so far the opportunity to watch it has never arisen.
+So I decided to make do instead with the 1936 sequel, which also has a very high reputation.

-It stars William Powell and Myrna Loy as Nick and Nora Charles.
-He's a retired private detective and she's a charming heiress, and they have a nice easy-going relationship in which they gently tease each other, and drink copious quantities of alcohol whilst never seeming to get more than tipsy.
+He's a retired private detective and she's a charming heiress, and they have an easy-going relationship in which they gently tease each other, and drink copious quantities of alcohol whilst never seeming to get more than tipsy.

-The picture moves quickly and the plot is decent enough even though it does include an outrageous coincidence concerning a janitor.
-I've recently watched several British comedy mysteries starring Margaret Rutherford as Jane Marple, which are enjoyable enough but I think this film has the edge, in that I laughed several times (a high bar with me) and I enjoyed watching Nick put together the pieces of the puzzle (as an aside though, I was disappointed that Nora contributes nothing to the sleuthing).
+I've recently watched several British comedy mysteries starring Margaret Rutherford as Jane Marple, which are enjoyable enough but I think this film has the edge, in that I laughed several times (a high bar with me) and I enjoyed watching Nick put together the pieces of the puzzle, even if I was disappointed that Nora contributes nothing to the sleuthing.

 Comments